vsirvent/Open-Synscan/README.md

 ## Debug

 You can debug using serial port at 115200bps 8n1 or by ethernet network receiving UDP packets with netcat.
-To get traces with netcat make the following commands:
+To get traces with netcat type the following commands:

 ```
 nc -u [open-synscan-ip] 6667